-This according to Oregon Live.
+This according to the Oregonian.
 Let’s look at the sequence of events:

-1. Hurley is a firefighter.
-In 1993, he hurts his back, and gets full disability from the city.
+- Hurley is a city firefighter.
+In 1993, he hurts his back and gets full disability from the city.

-2. Hurley’s gets an education at French Culinary Institute in New York, which is paid for by the city, to start him on a new career.
+- Hurley’s goes to the French Culinary Institute in New York, which is paid for by the city, to start him on a new career.

-4. Voters approve reform measure to eliminate disability payments for people who are successfully working.
-Hurley looses his, but he’s making good money anyway.
+- Portland voters approve a reform measure to eliminate disability payments for people who are successfully working.
+Hurley loses his payments, but he’s making good money from his restaurant.

-5. in 2007, Hurley closes his restaurant and heads to Coupage in Seattle, while making snarky comments about how unsophisticated Portland is, and how much more he will be appreciated in Seattle.
+- In 2007, Hurley closes the restaurant and heads to Coupage in Seattle, while making snarky comments about how unsophisticated Portland is, and how much more he will be appreciated in Seattle.

-6. Things don’t go well at Coupage; most of the staff leaves when he arrives.
-It closes in August 2007.
-I guess Seattle wasn’t sophisticated enough for him.
+- Things don’t go well at Coupage, and most of the staff left when he arrived.
+The restaurant closed in August 2007.
+I guess Seattle wasn’t sophisticated enough for him either.

-8. According to the O, Hurley has moved to the bay area, but is now suing the city to restart his disability claim because
+- These days, according to the Oregonian, Hurley has moved to the bay area but is now suing Portland for $2,000,000 to restart his disability claim because

 Read the Oregon Live article for lots more details, and then come back here and comment.
 The whole thing will make your blood boil.
 I’d love to hear your comments.

 He is obviously able bodied.
 I find it sickening that he could possibly bring home more money a month for doing nada than a husband that goes to work @ 6am and gets home @ 7pm & actually works!